 - White spruce (Picea glauca)

 - Alpine fir (Abies lasiocarpa)

-Western SPF lumber is usually available in larger sizes than eastern SPF given the climate and size of logs.
-Eastern SPF trees grow slowly and have superior strength.
+Western SPF lumber is usually available in larger sizes than eastern SPF, due to the more favorable climate that creates larger logs..
+Eastern SPF trees grow slowly and are more expensive, but they have superior strength.

-SPF is perfect for residential and commercial construction because of its reasonable price and high strength to weight ratio.
+SPF is perfect for residential and commercial framing construction because of its reasonable price and high strength-to-weight ratio.
 It can also be used for industrial production of:

 - Furniture framing